lequangphuoc/we-trip/README.md

 * [ ][1] Member can receive email when
 	* [ ][0.5] Be involed to a trip
 	* [ ][0.5] Reminder to publish
+* [ ][3] As a user, if we have space time in the schedule the system can suggest some nearby place to play with
+* [ ][3] As a user, I want to add travel time to Itinerary

 ## Database schema
 ![alt text](https://github.com/we-trip/we-trip/blob/develop/db_chema.png "Data")